 Some say, nano editor it’s the easiest to use.

-vim – my personal preference! 🙂 it's a Vi IMproved editor – lots of customisations and expansions on top of vi editor
+vim – my go-to editor for remote (SSH) sessions! 🙂 it’s a Vi IMproved editor – lots of customisations and expansions on top of vi editor

 These editors are more advanced tools with support for graphics users interface (GUI), which essentially allows for representing available editing options in more user-frinendly way and support mouse for typical editing operations.